Quintus Caecilius Metellus Pius: The final years

 Metellus Pius spent the winter of 75–74 BC in Gaul, where he received two legions in reinforcements.
 Upon his return to Hispania in 74 BC, he captured the towns of Bilbilis and Segobriga, before joining Pompey at the siege of Calagurris.
 They were forced to raise the siege when Sertorius approached, after which Pius returned to Gaul.
 He then offered a reward of 100 silver talents and 20,000 acres of land to any Roman who would betray Sertorius.
-This resulted in Sertorius no longer trusting his Roman bodyguard and exchanged it for a Iberian one.
+This resulted in Sertorius no longer trusting his Roman bodyguard and exchanged it for an Iberian one.
 Continued successes during 73 BC saw him ease up and allow Pompey to take the burden of the final phases of the war, with Sertorius' murder in 72 BC.
 He imposed new taxes in Hispania Ulterior after the end of Sertorius' rebellion.
 Pius' governorship ended in 71 BC with the end of the war.
 He disbanded his army after crossing the Alps, and celebrated a triumph together with Pompey on December 30, 71 BC.
 Regardless of the triumph, during those eight years of resistance he was unable to conclusively defeat Sertorius, and it was only after Sertorius' assassination by his own men that the rebels were forced to cede to the military ability of Metellus Pius.

 Later career

 Regardless of his working relationship with Pompey in Hispania, Metellus Pius' politics meant that he was opposed to Pompey's continued irregular extra-magisterial career throughout the 60s BC.
 Though Pompey was largely untouchable, senatorial resentment could be visited upon his clients and (former) subordinates.
 When the former plebeian tribune and associate of Pompey, Gaius Cornelius, was accused of maiestas, the prosecution called on as witnesses a number of key anti-Pompeian former consuls, including Metellus Pius.

 Metellus Pius was a friend and patron of the noted poet Aulus Licinius Archias.
-Pius died around 63 BC, the year that Julius Caesar replaced him as Pontifex Maximus.
+Pius died around 63 BC; that year, Julius Caesar succeeded him as pontifex maximus.